maegul/ResGuides-Plotly/content/plotting_locally_and_offline/python/dna_of_a_plotly__underlying_structure_of_plotly.md

 gender = 'male'
 ```

-As we often many such variables, there fortunately exist varaibles that are capable of containing other variables within them.
+As we often have many such variables, there fortunately exist varaibles that are capable of containing other variables within them.
 We can call these *containers*.
 Dictionaries and lists are *containers*.

 ### Lists are ordered